 We recognize some may seek to use our video in a negative manner to further rhetoric intended to be hurtful to practicing Muslims.
 As an organization committed to standing against all forms of oppression, we are deeply saddened by the possibility of this misguided response.

 We strongly encourage everyone who watches our video to challenge the violence and cruelty found in all slaughterhouses.
 Every time our investigators go inside animal agribusiness operations, we uncover horrific abuses.
-Sadly, farm animals are routinely treated like unfeeling meat-, milk- and egg-producing machines and are forced to endure tremendous suffering.
+Sadly, farmed animals are routinely treated like unfeeling meat-, milk- and egg-producing machines and are forced to endure tremendous suffering.
 As long as facilities like Superior Farms are driven by profit, animals will continue to pay the price.

 Animal agribusiness is determined to keep consumers in the dark, not only by hiding behind closed doors but by desperately trying to pass laws criminalizing the mere exposure of the truth.

 From the beginning of his time working at Superior Farms, our investigator could sense the fear these young animals faced.
 We believe compassionate people of all faiths will be appalled by the egregious abuse we documented there.

 The best way we can help lambs, pigs, chickens, cows and all animals is simply to leave them out of our shopping carts and out of our wardrobe.
-Animal Outlook promotes vegan eating as a way to build a kinder world for all.
+We promote vegan eating as a way to build a kinder world for all.

 “I find too many instances of animals who appear to still feel pain sensations after stunning and throat-cutting.”